project-flexos/asplos22-ae/README.md

 All our results were run on an Intel® Xeon® Silver 4114, but this artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable Processor starting with the Skylake generation.
 In this case, however, the results might differ from the paper.
-We recommend choosing a machine with more than 8 cores.
+Ideally, the processor should have more than 8 cores.

-Our the RAM side, our machine has 128.0 GB RAM.
+Our machine has 128.0 GB RAM.
 We do not recommend running this artifact on a machine with less RAM given the high memory requirements of Wayfinder for Figure 6.

-On the disk side, we recommend > 100.0 GB of free disk space to be on the safe side; roughly 60 GB for Figure 6, and 10 GB for each of Figures 9, 10, 11, and Table 1.
+On the disk side, we recommend > 100.0 GB of free space to be on the safe side;
+this is roughly equivalent to 60 GB for Figure 6, and 10 GB for each of Figures 9-11, and Table 1.

 Note that these are *not* the minimal requirements to run FlexOS, they are only necessary to reproduce the paper's results.